Let’s Talk 800-528-4058

 Metalphoto®, in particular, is an excellent choice for UID labels.
 It’s recognized by the National Association of Graphic and Product Identification Manufacturers (GPI) as the most durable material among aluminum substrates and earned the highest score among IUID (Item Unique Identification) label materials in an environmental sustainability report from the Naval Surface Warfare Center (NSWC) Corona Division in 2011.

-Metalphoto meets MIL-STD-130N requirements for UID labels along with a number of other defense and government specifications, such as:
+Metalphoto meets MIL-STD-130N requirements for UID labels along with a number of other defense and government specifications.
+The current version, MIL-STD-130N with Change 1 (dated November 16, 2012), defines all technical marking requirements.

 While you should always way your application’s unique requirements with regulatory specifications and the durability of various substrate materials for the asset’s expected operating conditions, Metalphoto labels are often the ideal choice for their unmatched durability and expected exterior lifespan of more than 20 years, even when exposed to harsh environmental conditions such as heat, humidity, sustained harsh weather conditions, UV, salt spray, abrasion, and industrial solvents and chemicals.